 20 Top Things to Do in Hong Kong in 4 Days

 Last year, I finally visited Hong Kong which I had been crazy to see for a while.
 I am a city girl and Hong Kong´s hustle and bustle seemed to be an ideal place to experience a new mega city.
+I was more than happy to find out that Hong Kong was considered a very safe place to travel to – especially as a solo female travel.

 For some unknown reason, I have only just written this post now, finally summing up my 20 highlights and travel tips from my trip.
 At the end of the post, you´ll also find some tips about additional tours and activities to do if you’ll be staying longer than 4 days.